DavidVollmers/Comfyg/docs/docs/security.md

 ## Asymmetric Clients

 An option to keep the secret of a client only on the client side is to create it as an asymmetric client.
-This can be done by generating a cryptographic kay pair on the client side where only the public key will be uploaded to the Comfyg store for verification purposes.
+This can be done by generating a cryptographic key pair on the client side where only the public key will be uploaded to the Comfyg store for verification purposes.

 You can generate this cryptographic key pair using the tool [OpenSSL](https://www.openssl.org):